rsjones94/riparian-id/README.md

-# mtsu-geoscience-tools
+# riparian-id
-Tools used for work under Dr. Henrique Momm and Dr. Racha El Kadiri at MTSU
+Exploratory analysis for identifying and segmenting riparian vegetation with LiDAR